idvorkin/idvorkin.github.io/_posts/2018-03-18-being-a-great-manager.md

 **Customer Obsession** Leaders start with the customer and work backwards.
 They work vigorously to earn and keep customer trust.
 Although leaders pay attention to competitors, they obsess over customers.

 **Are Right, A Lot** - Leaders are right a lot.
 They have strong judgment and good instincts.
-They seek diverse perspectives and work to disconfirm their beliefs.
+They seek diverse perspectives and work to dis confirm their beliefs.

 **Ownership** Leaders are owners.
-They think long term and don’t sacrifice long-term value for short-term results.
+They think long term and don't sacrifice long-term value for short-term results.
 They act on behalf of the entire company, beyond just their own team.
-They never say “that’s not my job".
+They never say "that's not my job".

 **Invent and Simplify** - Leaders expect and require innovation and invention from their teams and always find ways to simplify.
-They are externally aware, look for new ideas from everywhere, and are not limited by “not invented here".
+They are externally aware, look for new ideas from everywhere, and are not limited by "not invented here".
 As we do new things, we accept that we may be misunderstood for long periods of time.

 **Learn and Be Curious** - Leaders are never done learning and always seek to improve themselves.
 They are curious about new possibilities and act to explore them.